 Whether our Carbon Capture & Utilization (CCU) or Carbon Capture & Storage (CCS) or even a combination fits your business best, the starting point in our process is the capturing of CO2 out of your process or the CO2 coming from your existing processes

-The Carbon dioxide is captured out of the gasses using an amine-based solvent in an absorber.
-The carbon-rich gas out of your process enters the absorber, where the solvent is sprayed onto a gasket which increases the time of contact between the gas ande the solvent.
-Apart from the residual gasses, a rich solvent with the CO2 chemically bounded leaves the absorber to the next step in the capturing process: the desorber.
+The carbon dioxide is captured out of the gasses using an amine-based solvent in an absorber.
+The carbon-rich gas out of your process enters the absorber, where the solvent is sprayed onto a packing which increases the time of contact between the gas ande the solvent.
+Apart from the residual gasses, a rich solvent with the CO2 chemically bound leaves the absorber to the next step in the capturing process: the desorber.

 In the desorber, the rich solvent is heated to a temperature where the carbon dioxide is been released from the solvent.
 Using this desorption process an almost 100 percent pure CO2 is available to be processed

 Although this sounds like a relatively simple process, the unique ability and experience of Carbotreat to select the right solvent & process parameters and an optimal heat integration result in an efficient process delivering a pure gas that meets the requirements needed for further processing.